JanssenProject/jans/docs/janssen-server/developer/xframe.md

 The `X-Frame-Options` HTTP response header can be used to indicate whether a browser should be allowed to render a page in a `<frame>`, `<iframe>`, `<embed>` or `<object>`.
-Sites can use this to avoid click-jacking attacks, by ensuring that their content is not embedded into other sites.
+Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.

 There are two AS configuration properties related to `X-Frame-Options`: